 Can you imagine being responsible to collect more than $9,000 from an individual who is extremely far behind on a telephone bill?
 Amazingly, there are people who have the strengths and skills not only to get the money, but also enjoy the process.

 XYZ, Inc.* is a collection agency that receives delinquent customer accounts from its clients.
 It manages a large call center, staffed by people whose job is to get those customers to pay their outstanding bills.

 The HR department of XYZ, Inc. was frustrated by the time and cost of hiring account representatives and by the difficulty of retaining those they hired.
 In fact, turnover was so high that every month they conducted a day-long open house just to encourage individuals to apply.
 The open house brought in numerous applicants, yet by the end of the day, everyone was exhausted and very few qualified people had been hired.

 The Vice President of Human Resources selected two key individuals to complete the PDP Professional Certification course.
 These individuals worked closely with the hiring managers to effectively incorporate PDP in their company.

 Using JobScan®, they created a job model that included individual ProScans® of successful employees in the account representative position along with Job Dynamic Analysis Surveys (JDAs) completed by the position managers.
 This process quickly identified a distinct profile by which applicants would be screened.
 The closer the match of their work styles and behavioral traits to those of the model, the greater the expectation that they would be successful in the job.

-The HR department included the ProScan survey form in the new application package so the hiring team could begin the screening process by comparing the Applicant’s Basic profile with the Job Model’s Basic profile.
+The HR department included the ProScan Survey in the new application package so the hiring team could begin the screening process by comparing the Applicant’s Basic Profile with the Job Model’s Basic Profile.

 Because of the targeted advertising, the company immediately experienced an increase in the number of applicants whose work styles and behavioral traits matched those of the model.
 Yet they were puzzled that individuals with opposite profiles also applied.